Tuesday, July 31, 2007

 Stewey playing with Sherm's new camera as he and John H. look on

-Borys (aka Deerslayer) talking to Melinda and Jamey
+Borys (aka Deerslayer) talking to Melanie and Jamey

-This was Melinda's first trip on her now famous purple 500 Vulcan
+This was Melanie's first trip on her now famous purple 500 Vulcan

 Bucky pulled together shelter, tables, chairs and a meal out of thin air